 1. “Principles-Based Accounting Standards and Regulatory Enforcement."

-2. “Eleventh-Hour Earnings Management and Financial Reporting Timeliness."
+2. "Why Firms Announce Good News Late: Earnings Management and Financial Reporting Timeliness."

 Co-authors: Spencer Pierce (Florida State University) and Ira Yeung (University of British Columbia)

-ABSTRACT: Prior studies find that firms that delay earnings announcements tend to release unfavorable news, and investors consequently react negatively when firms delay earnings announcements.
+ABSTRACT: Prior studies find that delayed earnings announcements tend to communicate unfavorable news, and investors consequently react negatively when firms delay earnings announcements.
 However, these findings do not explain why investors discount delayed earnings, even after controlling for the earnings news, and why firms sometimes announce good news late.
-Motivated by theory in Trueman (1990) that attempts to explain these two phenomena, we examine whether firms announcing earnings abnormally late is indicative of last-minute earnings manipulation.
-Consistent with post fiscal year-end activities driving announcement delays, we find no relation between measures of real earnings management and late announcements.
-However, we find evidence that late announcers with good news exhibit higher discretionary accruals.
-Using a last-chance earnings management measure based on tax expense manipulation, we find strong evidence that firms announcing good news with a delay tend to engage in more income-increasing eleventh-hour earnings management.
-Consistent with Trueman’s (1990) theory that last-minute earnings management helps explain why investors discount delayed earnings announcements, even after holding fixed unexpected earnings news, we find that the negative relation between earnings announcement returns and announcement delays is driven by late announcing firms relying on tax expense manipulation to beat analysts’ expectations.
+Motivated by theory from Trueman (1990) that attempts to explain these phenomena, we examine whether announcement delays indicate earnings management.
+We find that good news firms with higher discretionary accruals are more likely to announce earnings late.
+Consistent with post fiscal year-end activities driving announcement delays, we fail to find a relation between measures of real earnings management and late announcements.
+Using a last-chance earnings management measure based on tax expense manipulation, we find strong evidence that good news firms engaging in last-chance earnings management are more likely to delay earnings announcements.
+Consistent with Trueman’s (1990) theory that earnings management explains why investors discount delayed earnings announcements, we find that the negative relation between earnings announcement returns and announcement delays is partially driven by late announcers relying on last-chance earnings management to beat analysts’ expectations.

 3. “Post-Litigation Reporting Conservatism."